neuropsychology/NeuroKit/docs/tutorials/learnpython.rst

     float(1)  # transform the input to a float str(1)  # transform the input into text

 Also, here I used the hashtag symbol to **make comments**, i.e., writing stuff that won't be executed by Python.
-This is super useful to annotate each line of your code to remember what you do.
+This is super useful to annotate each line of your code to remember what you do (and why you do it).

 Types are often the source of many errors as they usually are **incompatible** between them.
 For instance, you cannot add a *number* (:code:`int` or :code:`float`) with a *character string*.
 For instance, try running :code:`3 + "a"`, it will throw a :code:`TypeError`.